TheBlueGreen/Joshua-Bardwell-OpenTX-EdgeTX-Voicepack/README.md

 This repo is not directly related to Joshua Bardwell.
 The original uncut recording was released on the FPV Know-It-All Patreon Discord.

 >I (Scincidae) decided to attempt to convert Joshua's released recording to a usuable voicepack for anyone to use.
 There may be other voicepacks created from the same source and they may or may not be more complete or of higher quality.
 I am not a audio professional, just a fan that wanted to give back to the amazing FPV community.
+If anyone would like to help, feel free to reach out to me.

 *Contact Scincidae on the discord with any questions/concerns.*